AguaClara/Textbook/Sedimentation/Sed_Examples.rst

 .. math:: \left(\frac{1 - {\Pi_{DiffuserFlow}}^{2}}{{\Pi_{DiffuserFlow}}^{2} + 1} \right) h_{L,parallelpath} = \frac{{v_{manifold}}^{2}}{4g}

 Now, we want to find the maximum velocity for an inlet manifold which is dependent on the given flow distribution constraint, :math:`\Pi_{DiffuserFlow}`, and the head loss in the parallel paths, :math:`h_{L,ParallelPath}`.

-**1. Determine the relationship** between diffuser exit velocity and the head loss in the parallel paths.

 **2. Determine an equation** for maximum velocity for an inlet manifold in terms of diffuser exit velocity and the flow distribution constraint.